boylesoftware/x2node-tutorial/src/TUTORIAL.md

 };
 ```

-We can test this by creating a new patch document called `patch-account.json`, containing the JSON below:
+We can test this by creating a new patch document which complies with the [JSON Merge Patch](https://tools.ietf.org/html/rfc7396) format standards called `json-merge-patch-account.json`, containing the JSON below:

 ```json
 {